 Few countries in the world offer such a variety of dishes as France.
 From north to south, region after region, you’ll discover different specialties based on local, typical ingredients and products.
 The good news is that in the French capital you can savor the best of all the French regions.

-TIP: The Paris Gourmet Tour is an excellent introduction to local food in Paris
+TIP: This Paris Gourmet Tour is an excellent introduction to local food in Paris.

-Despite what you might have heard in the media, France is a safe and welcoming country, and I never felt unsafe in Paris.
-Still, by the main tourist attractions, watch out for petty crimes and foul play.
+Despite what you might have heard in the media, France is a safe and welcoming country, and we never felt unsafe in Paris.
+Still, by the main tourist attractions, watch out your belongings.